neskweek/LightSaberOS/README.md

 ## TODO :
 By priority :
-* NEOPIXEL code integration
 * Better README.md (Work in progress)
 * Try to reduce compiled hex file
-* Rewrite to Object Oriented form, using JakeSoft Library
+* Rewrite to Object Oriented form, using JakeSoft's [USaber Library](https://github.com/JakeS0ft/USaber)
 * Find a use to:
 	* short press Aux switch in standby mode
 	* double click on Main switch in action/config/standby mode
 	* double clik on Aux switch in action/config/standby mode.
 * Rewrite some function in Assembler
-* Pitch shifting on movements (don't know if it's feasable)
+* Pitch shifting on movements (don't know if it's feasable)...

 ________________________________________________________________________________

 ## THANK YOU !!!

-Thanks to Andras Kun (__Protonerd__ from Arduino Forum) for initiating this project and his big contributions to LSOS Code
+Thanks to Andras Kun (__Protonerd__ from Arduino Forum) for initiating this project, providing [DIYino Boards](https://github.com/Protonerd/DIYino) and his big contributions to LSOS Code
 Thanks to __Jakesoft__ from Arduino Forum for :
 * his initial idea of using Arduino device to build a lightsaber.
 * his idea of using Aux Switch as a triger mode for Blaster Blocks.
 and many more source of inspirations.
+You can also use his [USaber lib](https://github.com/JakeS0ft/USaber) to build your own code to operate your saber.

 Thanks to [__Joe Barlow__](https://www.freesound.org/people/joe93barlow/) for his excellent opensource soundfont that I did remix for our needs.
-Thanks to __Scott Daniels__ for his [code that allows to monitor the battery charge] (http://provideyourown.com/2012/secret-arduino-voltmeter-measure-battery-voltage/)
-Thanks to __you__ for using it ;)
+Thanks to __YOU__ for using it ;)

 ________________________________________________________________________________